 - Simple windows may let signals through with little loss, whereas tinted glass or modern windows with UV-blocking coatings may cause significant signal loss or act as signal-mirrors.

-Material of the surface where the sensor is fixed
+The material of the surface where the sensor is fixed

 - If sensors are placed directly onto metal surfaces signal strength will suffer and result in reduced range.
-For such installations a plastic bracket orienting the sensor perpendicular to the metal surface should be considered.
+For such installations, a plastic bracket orienting the sensor perpendicular to the metal surface should be considered.

 - If mounting the sensor directly on metal can not be avoided, beware of reduced range.
 E.g. for detecting the opening and closing of a metal door, the Cloud Connector might need to be placed closer to this sensor than sensors placed on other materials.

 - The more complex the geometry of the installation site, the more difficult it is to predict the signal paths.
 In some cases such as concrete shafts, the signal may bounce its way along the channel.

 - It is always better for the sensor to have as little obstruction between it and the Cloud Connector as possible.
 In environments where people and trolleys/crates etc. move around, signal strength may vary significantly depending on the time of day and activity.
 Placing Cloud Connectors high in the environment reduces many of these effects.